-A new global Ipsos MORI study, carried out in 27 countries, for the BBC highlights the extent to which people think their society is divided.
+A new global Ipsos study, carried out in 27 countries for the BBC, highlights the extent to which people think their society is divided.
 The poll, carried out online among adults aged under 65 in January and February this year, investigates public attitudes towards division and societal tensions around the world.
 The study finds that three in four people on average across the 27 countries (76%) think society in their country is divided.
 Countries that are most concerned about division are Serbia, where most people (93%) say their society is divided, Argentina (92%), Peru and Chile (both 90%).
 Those in Saudi Arabia are least likely to say their country is divided (34%) followed by China (48%) and Japan (52%).

 When asked how divisions have changed since ten years ago, six in ten (59%) feel their country is now more divided (compared with 16% who say it is less divided).
 European countries are the most likely to think divisions have grown; three-quarters (77%) of people in Spain say their country is more divided now than a decade ago followed by Sweden, Germany, Britain and Italy (all 73%).

-Across the 27 countries, the greatest causes of tensions are felt to be between people with different political views (44%), differences between rich and poor (36%), differences between immigrants and people born in the country (30%) and differences between religions (27%).
+Across the 27 countries, the greatest cause of tensions are felt to be between people with different political views (44%), differences between rich and poor (36%), differences between immigrants and people born in the country (30%) and differences between religions (27%).

 - Countries that are most likely to say there is tension between people with different political views are Malaysia (74%), Argentina (70%) and Poland, Turkey and Serbia (all 63%).